 Unless otherwise terminated by the Board of Directors of the Company or the shareholders of the Company in general meeting in accordance with the terms of the Share Option Scheme, the Share Option Scheme shall be valid and effective for a period of 10 years from the date on which it becomes unconditional, after which no further options will be granted or offered but the provisions of the Share Option Scheme shall remain in full force and effect to the extent necessary to give effect to the exercise of any subsisting options granted prior to the expiry of the 10-years period or otherwise as may be required in accordance with the provisions of the Share Option Scheme.
-At 31 December 2020, the remaining life of the Share Option Scheme was about 4 months.
-No options have been granted under the Share Option Scheme since its adoption up to 31 December 2020.
+The Share Option Scheme was expired on 31 March 2021.
+No options have been granted under the Share Option Scheme since its adoption up to the date of expiry.

-31. JOINTLY CONTROLLING PARTIES
+30. JOINTLY CONTROLLING PARTIES

-At 31 December 2020 and 2019, the directors of the Company consider the jointly controlling holding of the Group to be Hong Kong (Rong An) Investment Limited incorporated in Hong Kong and Kingom Power Limited incorporated in the BVI.
+At 31 December 2021 and 2020, the directors of the Company consider the jointly controlling holding of the Group to be Hong Kong (Rong An) Investment Limited incorporated in Hong Kong and Kingom Power Limited incorporated in the BVI.